nasa/oceandata-notebooks/docs/notebooks/oci/accessing_CLOSE_data.md

 +++

 In this example, we grab one file for each data product type.
 We are downloading files corresponding to a date and granule discussed in the manuscript: Granule B in Figure 1.

-Now we can download each file from lists in the `files` dictionary, and save it to a local directory called `CLOSE_data`.
+We can download each file from lists in the `files` dictionary, and save it to a local directory called `CLOSE_data`.
 You can change this directory name to any location or folder name that best fits your workflow.

 ```{code-cell} ipython3
 url = "https://oceandata.sci.gsfc.nasa.gov/getfile/"